 I have developed itchiness and irritation to two different eye drops.
 Has anyone had allergies to all of the drops available for glaucoma?

 Dr. Kaufman: Yes, but it could also be a reaction to the preservatives in the drops.
-If so, some of the medications are available without preservatives by special order.
+If so, some medications are available without preservatives.
 Ask your doctor or pharmacist.